Atlas975/Notes/DistributedSystems/Software_containment.md

 - The use of this allows for proper management of shared hardware resources, these resources should be fully utilised as long as there's work to do
 - For VMware this requires intercepting privileged instructions and rewriting them so that they target virtual representations of the instructions effect
+- The overtime contrigency allows for more than what makes
 ## Virtualisation at scale
 - In a data centre, a hypervisor typically runs directly on computer hardware rather than sitting atop a host OS.
 This is much more efficient by removing a layer of indirection
 - The hypervisor in this case directly communicates with hardware using it's own kernel and manages the allocation of memory